srijitac1/PharmaShe/README.md

 # PharmaShe - Women-Centric Cancer Pharmaceutical Platform

-PharmaShe is a forward-looking initiative by a leading multinational generic pharmaceutical company aiming to go beyond the competitive and low-margin generics market.
-The platform focuses on women's health, especially in cancer care, with the goal of identifying novel, high-value therapies through drug repurposing and indication expansion, integrating RRF Formula (to deal with AI Hallucination) + DeepSomatic Concept (as it is focused on Cancer research) .
+PharmaShe focuses on women's health, especially in cancer care, with the goal of identifying novel, high-value therapies through drug repurposing and indication expansion, integrating RRF Formula (to deal with AI Hallucination)

 ## Mission